 The fluit ships of the Republic were being adjusted as well halfway the seventeenth century.
 Ships were regularly sandwiched by pack-ice.
 As such not so bad.
-As soon as the wind turned, they could free themselves again from the embrace of ice.
-Things became dangerous when the wind would continue to blow from one direction, and was strong.
-Then the pressure on the ship became too strong, and the ice would crush the ship.
+As soon as the wind turned, they could free themselves again from the firm embrace of ice.
+Things only became dangerous when the wind would continue to blow from one direction only, and was strong as well.
+Then, pressure on the ship became too strong, and the ice would crush the ship.
 On average about four percent of the ships were lost on a yearly basis (Feddersen 1991).
-To give more protection, bow and hull of the fluit ships were strengthened with a second skin, called verdubbelen ‘to double’.
-This ijshuid ‘ice-skin’ protected the ship better against drifting ice.
+To give more protection, bow and hull of fluit ships were strengthened with a second skin, called verdubbelen ‘to double’.
+This ijshuid ‘ice skin’ protected the ship better against drifting ice and icebergs.
 Albeit, having a whale carcass between ship and pack-ice was still the best protection against pressing ice, according to seafarers.
 Also, facilities were added to the ship to carry six or seven hunting sloops.

 At the end of the seventeenth century, another ship type was introduced, the bootschiff or bootschip ‘boat-ship.
 It had, among other, a robust bow and, in comparison to the fluit ship, a broader deck.
 A wider deck was necessary because, as said, the blubber had to be processed at sea from the mid-seventeenth century onward.
-Cutting and storing the blubber onboard the ship needed more space on deck.
+Cutting and storing the blubber onboard the ship needed more working space on deck.
 The bootschip was the standard whaling ship of the eighteenth century.
-Later the brig, in Dutch brik and in German Brigg, followed.
+Later the brig ship type followed, in Dutch language brik, and in German language Brigg.